gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Get-AipServiceConfiguration.md

 ```

-This command displays the current Information Protection service configuration for your organization.
+This command displays the current protection configuration for your tenant.

 ## PARAMETERS

 ### CommonParameters
 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
-For more information, see about_CommonParameters (http://go.microsoft.com/fwlink/?LinkID=113216).
+For more information, see about_CommonParameters (https://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS